spacebarchat/docs/docs/contributing/instances.md

 -   Run your instance under [SystemD](/setup/server/systemd) or a similar system in your distro, for automatic restarting
 -   Provide some mechanism for users to report content.
 This may be as simple as more openly advertising your correspondence email (i.e. outside `GET /api/policies/instance` or `/api/ping`)
 -   Provide some mechanism for instance status, such as [Grafana](https://grafana.com/).
+-   Host a [`/.well-known/spacebar`](/setup/server/wellknown) file on the domain you wish users associate with your instance, e.g. `spacebar.chat`.
+	If doing so, use this domain as the `url` field in your community instances PR.